code3-dev/OmidVPN/README.md

 3. Select your desired server location
 4. Tap the large circular button to connect/disconnect
 5. Enjoy secure and private browsing!

+## 📱 Bypass Apps Feature

+1. Go to Settings > Bypass Apps
+2. Select the apps you want to exclude from VPN routing
+3. Save your selection
+4. When connected to VPN, selected apps will use your regular internet connection

 ## 🔐 Privacy Policy